Meet on water sharing scheduled for Aug 25 ahead of Bangladesh PM's India visit: Source | Law-Order

 The Teesta river dispute is an important point of bilateral talks between India and Bangladesh, as the latter has sought a fair and equitable distribution of Teesta waters from India.

-The two countries signed an agreement in 2011 to share surface waters at the Farakka Barrage near their mutual border.
+The two countries was to sign an agreement on water sharing in 2011.
 However, the proposed deal was called off after repeated objections by West Bengal Chief Minister Mamata Banerjee.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)